ConvoStack/convostack/docs/docs/getting-started/quickstart-react-express-playground.md

 ### Frontend Folder

-- The `ConvoStackWrapper` component is initialized in the `apps/frontend/src/App.tsx` file
+- The `ConvoStackWrapper` and `ConvoStackWidget` components are initialized in the `apps/frontend/src/App.tsx` file
   - The `graphqlUrl`, `websocket`, and `customStyling` prop values are defined here
 - The `ConvoStackEmbed` components and `useConvoStack` hook are initialized in the `MobilePlayground.tsx` and `WebPlayground.tsx` components